This post may contain affiliate links. See our affiliate disclosure for more.

 Digital marketing campaigns made up of search engine optimisation (SEO), content marketing, influencer marketing, e-commerce marketing, and more require experts in these fields to best cater to consumers.

-While many of these digital marketing jobs require a technical ability, they all still require many traditional job skills such as teamwork, personal modiviation, and excellent verbal and written skills.
-Today digital marketing is as much an art form as it is a science.
+While many of these digital marketing jobs require technical ability, they all still require many traditional job skills such as teamwork, personal motivation, and excellent verbal and written skills.
+Today, digital marketing is as much an art form as it is a science.

 Most popular digital marketing jobs right now

 With the influx of social media comes more and more jobs.
-As a social media marketer, your job is to help companies interact with consumers across the wide array of social media platforms.
-You’ll give input on social media campaigns designed to attract new customers, and retain current customers with.your knowledge of analytics and consumers.
+As a social media marketer, your job is to help companies interact with consumers across a wide array of social media platforms.
+You’ll give input on social media campaigns designed to attract new customers, and retain current customers with your knowledge of analytics and consumers.

 Today fewer people are willing to make a phone call for help and instead head to a company’s website for assistance.
 As a bot developer, you’ll be overseeing the creation and interaction of a chatbot with customers.
 Your chatbot will converse and hopefully sell products to customers or nudge customers towards a buying decision, making your contribution invaluable.

 Overseeing and implementing digital campaigns is the job of digital marketing managers and directors.
 Tasks include organizing and managing a budget, planning out the project, setting milestones, and more.

 To be a digital marketing manager and director, you must have stellar communication and organization skills, as well as staying firm with decisions and excellent delegation skills.
 Typically, this job requires a considerable amount of experience (which you can easily get at a digital agency), but the payoff is excellent.